Macron starts Lebanon trip by meeting iconic Lebanese diva

-The reclusive singer, arguably the most well-known and respected in the Arab world, is now 86 years old and has rarely been seen in public in recent years.
-But many Lebanese still start their day listening to her songs — usually with a good dose of nostalgia — and continue to see her as a unifying figure in a country plagued with conflict.
+The reclusive singer, arguably the most well-known in the Arab world, is now 86 years old and has rarely been seen in public in recent years.
+But many Lebanese still start their day listening to her songs — usually with a good dose of nostalgia — and continue to see her as a unifying figure in a country plagued by conflict.

 The meeting with Fairouz is a personal gesture from Macron, whose deep engagement with Lebanon has been denounced by his critics as a neocolonialist foray into a former French protectorate.
 Macron’s defenders, however, including Beirut residents enraged at their own leaders, have praised him for visiting gutted neighborhoods in the wake of the Aug.
 4 explosion that tore through their capital.

 Following his arrival at Beirut airport Monday night, Macron went straight to visit Fairouz at her home in Rabieh, north of Beirut, away from the media upon her request.
-A few activists picketed Macron on his way in, holding banners urging him to reject the new prime minister-designated appointed hours earlier.
+A few activists picketed Macron on his way in, holding banners urging him to reject the new prime minister-designate appointed hours earlier.

 Many Lebanese expressed envy on social media that Macron will get to see Fairouz.
 Her songs accompanied the Lebanese during 15 years of civil war that ended in 1990 and continue to provide solace in difficult times.
 Her song, “Li Beirut,” or “For Beirut,” has repeatedly provided the soundtrack for a grieving nation, most recently following the explosion.